Testosterone Decline - Through the Ages

 As men age, testosterone production does begin to naturally decline, most often men reach their peak level of testosterone production in their mid to late 20’s and from here it slowly declines.
 Less commonly referred to as ‘Andropause’ is the state in which testosterone declines more rapidly once men reach their 50s and by the age of 80 most men sit at about 20-50% of the total peak testosterone levels of their younger years.

-This can lead to a symptom such as seen in the small-scale study of 53 men aged above 50 which reported:
+Testosterone decline can lead to symptoms such as seen in the small-scale study of 53 men aged above 50 which reported:

 - Low libido (91%)

 - Erection problems (79%)